Curt Stallion

-Camron Rogers (born July 13, 1990), better known by his ring name Stallion Rogers or Curt Stallion is an American professional wrestler previously signed to WWE, on 205 Live and Evolve.
-Rogers has made appearances for WWE NXT, AEW Dark, Ring of Honor, AAW, House of Hardcore, Combat Zone Wrestling, and Premiere Wrestling Xperience.
-He currently wrestles for Boca Raton Championship Wrestling and Pro Wrestling NOAH.
+Camron Rogers (born July 13, 1990), better known by his ring name Stallion Rogers or Curt Stallion is an American professional wrestler.
+He is currently wrestles for Boca Raton Championship Wrestling (BRCW) and Pro Wrestling NOAH.
+Rogers has made appearances for All Elite Wrestling (AEW), Ring of Honor (ROH), AAW, House of Hardcore, Combat Zone Wrestling (CZW), and Premiere Wrestling Xperience.
+He is best known for his time in WWE and Evolve.

 Early life

 Rogers was born and raised in Crane, Texas, he first found training in Odessa, Texas, under Jastin Taylor after he attended San Antonio College in pursuit of a teaching degree.
 He later moved to St. Louis, Missouri in January 2015 to train under Michael Elgin.
 In 2018, Rogers wrestled at Commonwealth Cup promoted by NOVA Pro wrestling but was defeated by Tracy Williams in the first match.

 Professional wrestling career

 Evolve (2018–2020)

 Rogers joined Evolve promotion in 2018 and a year later, he became a full-time member of their roster.
-He made his first televised debut at Evolve 117 in December 15, 2018 where he was defeated by A. R. Fox in a singles match.
+He made his first televised debut at Evolve 117 on December 15, 2018 where he was defeated by A. R. Fox in a singles match.
 Rogers defeated Anthony Greene, Bshp King and Colby Corino in his next four-way freestyle Evolve 118 match.
 In Feb 2020, Mansoor defeated Rogers in EVOLVE Championship Match.
 During the 10th Anniversary Celebration of Evolve, Matt Riddle along with Rogers defeated Drew Gulak in a singles match.
 He played several matches in Evolve promotion until it went defunct and Rogers was signed to WWE NXT in a developmental deal later in 2020.